grafana/integration-sample-apps/apache-solr/README.md

 - Docker (for rendering the cloud-init configuration)
 - Git (for cloning the repository)

+## Platform Support
+Currently, this sample app only supports the amd64 platform.

 ## Quick Start for New Users

 To get started with the Apache Solr and ZooKeeper cluster along with monitoring tools, follow these steps: